Data manager

 Import analyses and definitions

-This function allows you to import elements from other projects, such as analyses, campaigns, and definitions.
+This function lets you import elements from other projects, such as analyses, campaigns, and definitions.

 2. Click Import in the top panel.